 One of the most high profile and nationally known towns in the State is Greenwich Connecticut—home to some of the most wealthiest and successful businessmen and women, sprawling backcountry and waterfront estates, and high end shopping and restaurants.
 The Town’s 35-mile proximity to New York City has established it as a safe suburban haven for Manhattan commuters.
-The Town of Greenwich Connecticut has a population of about 62,000 residents, is located in the southeastern corner of Fairfield County, Connecticut, and borders Westchester County, New York.
+The town has a population of about 62,000 residents, is located in the southeastern corner of Fairfield County, Connecticut, and borders Westchester County, New York.

 Greenwich is considered the third wealthiest town in Connecticut and the 56th most expensive place to live in the United States for similarly populated towns.
-Greenwich also takes the title of the highest wealth value in Connecticut per person – a title based on the value of the town’s expensive real estate.
+It also takes the title of the highest wealth value in Connecticut per person – a title based on the value of the town’s expensive real estate.
 Having no shortage of its own businesses, Greenwich accommodates many hedge funds and financial service companies.
 An abundance of upscale shopping and dining establishments line the nationally-known Greenwich Avenue to serve both the Town’s residents and its many visitors.
-As the best Greenwich criminal lawyers will tell you, however, the flipside to all this wealth is that it can sometimes make Greenwich a prime and frequent target for crime and criminals.
+As the best Greenwich criminal lawyers will tell you, however, the flipside to all this wealth is that it can sometimes make the area a prime and frequent target for crime and criminals.

 The Many Neighborhoods of Greenwich

 As much as Greenwich calls itself a “town,” residents will attest to the fact that Greenwich has many unique and distinct neighborhoods within it that gives this little “town” the feel of a dynamic and diverse city.
 The Town of Greenwich is divided into the 7 main neighborhoods: Byram, Cos Cob, Glenville, Old Greenwich, Pemberwick, Riverside and Greenwich Proper.
 Of these neighborhoods, Greenwich Proper boasts nearly 13,000 residents, Riverside: 8,416, and Glenville: 2,327 residents.
 In addition to these officially recognized neighborhoods, Greenwich is subdivided into a number of unofficial neighborhoods, including Backcountry Greenwich, Belle Haven, Bruce Park, Chickahominy, Fourth Ward, Greenwich Cove, Holly Hill, Mianus, Mid-Country, Milbank, Milbrook, North Street, Palmer Hill, Pine Hill, Riverbank, Riversville, Rock Ridge, Round Hill, and Stanwich.
-The best Greenwich criminal lawyers regularly handle arrests in Old Greenwich, Cos Cob and Riverside and these other neighborhoods, which are processed through the Greenwich Police Department and summoned to Stamford Superior Court.
+The best Greenwich criminal attorneys regularly handle arrests in Old Greenwich, Cos Cob and Riverside and these other neighborhoods, which are processed through the Greenwich Police Department and summoned to Stamford Superior Court.

 The Greenwich Police Department

-The Greenwich Police Department is the primary law enforcement agency which protects the Town of Greenwich.
+The Greenwich Police Department is the primary law enforcement agency which protects the town.
 It is made up of approximately 170 uniformed members.
 Within the Department are a number of specialized divisions such as the Special Victims Unit, the Domestic Violence Unit, the Property Crimes Division, the Computer Crimes Division and the general Detective Bureau.
 The largest division is the Uniformed Patrol Division, which consists of approximately 93 officers.
 The Detective Division, along with the assistance of the Uniformed Patrol Division, investigate all infractions, violations, misdemeanors and felonies that are committed in Greenwich, Connecticut.
 The Special Victims Unit (“SVU”) investigates crimes against juveniles, the elderly and mentally ill, and also work on a majority of the sexual assault and rape cases in Greenwich.
 The Greenwich Domestic Violence Arrest Unit will usually oversee and assist the hundreds of Greenwich domestic violence arrests made each year, with the primary goal of trying to reunify and rehabilitate families, rather than keep them mired in the criminal court system.
 Greenwich Property Crimes detectives handle Greenwich arrests for larceny, embezzlement, extortion, credit card theft, and vandalism.
 Finally, Computer Crimes detectives are finding themselves extremely busy investigating arrests for computer crime, cyber-bullying, swatting, spoofing, and internet harassment.

 Unique to Greenwich is how vested and embedded GPD officers are in the community.
 In fact, many visitors have observed that in lieu of traffic lights, some of the more junior GPD officers are usually directing traffic at the main intersections of Greenwich Avenue, the town’s signature town hub, lined with exclusive high-end shops and restaurants.
 It is not only a signature service of the GPD, but it is also a token gesture of good will and town pride.

 Anyone arrested in Greenwich, Cos Cob, Old Greenwich or Byram by the Greenwich Police Department will be booked and processed at GPD Headquarters in downtown Greenwich, and then issued a summons to appear in Stamford Superior Court, 123 Hoyt Street, Stamford, Connecticut.
-As with any Connecticut arrest, if you are arrested in Greenwich Connecticut for a domestic violence crime, DWI / DUI, Disorderly Conduct or any other crime, it would be a good idea to call a top Greenwich Connecticut criminal lawyer attorney right away for a consultation.
+As with any Connecticut arrest, if you are arrested in Greenwich Connecticut for a domestic violence crime, DWI / DUI, Disorderly Conduct or any other crime, it would be a good idea to call a top Greenwich Connecticut criminal attorney right away for a consultation.